Benchmarks¶

 - Which backend is "best" overall?

 That framing is intentionally avoided.
-PostgreSQL, SQLite, and Turso serve different operational roles.
+PostgreSQL, SQLite, Turso, and S3 serve different operational roles.

 Current Status¶